-Deputy Race Director ResponsibilitiesThe Deputy Race Director has no responsibilities in a race and has no formal tasks other than to shadow an experienced Race Director to learn from him.
+Deputy Race Director ResponsibilitiesThe Deputy Race Director has no responsibilities in a race and has no formal tasks other than to shadow an experienced Race Director to learn from them.

 There may be more than one Deputy Race Director for a race.
-He may take on some tasks and should certainly help out, but should not become so engrossed in one task that he fails to learn all that is required of a Race Director.
+They may take on some tasks and should certainly help out, but should not become so engrossed in one task that they fail to learn all that is required of a Race Director.

 First Aid Officer ResponsibilitiesA First Aid Officer should be appointed for every race.
 This person should normally have a first aid qualification, though this will not always be possible.
 The main responsibility of the First Aid Officer is to treat injured runners.
 Any search and rescue operation will be managed by the Race Director, not the First Aid Officer, so it is the Race Director, not the First Aid Officer who needs to know the IMRA Safety Guidelines.
 For small races, the Race Director may also act as First Aid Officer.